elixir-git/xgit/lib/xgit/README.md

 makes sense to store content in a database or cloud-based file system such as S3.)

-For that reason, the concept of **"repository"** in Xgit is kept intentionally minimal. `Xgit.Repository` is a behaviour module that describes the interface that a storage implementor would need to implement and very little else.
+For that reason, the concept of **"repository"** in Xgit is kept intentionally minimal. `Xgit.Repository` defines a is a behaviour module that describes the interface that a storage implementor would need to implement and very little else.
+(A repository is implemented using `GenServer` so that it can maintain its state independently.
+`Xgit.Repository` provides a wrapper interface for the calls that other modules within Xgit need to make to manipulate the repository.)

 A **typical end-user developer** will typically construct an instance of `Xgit.Repository.OnDisk` (or some other module that implements a different storage architecture as described